 *May require additional long haul equipment and cabling.

 - Active Directory Domain Services forest.

 - Storage Spaces with SAS JBODs, Storage Spaces Direct, fibre channel SAN, shared VHDX, iSCSI Target, or local SAS/SCSI/SATA storage.
 SSD or faster recommended for replication log drives.
-Microsoft recommends that the log storage be as fast or faster than the data storage.
+Microsoft recommends that the log storage be faster than the data storage.
 Log volumes must never be used for other workloads.